With sweet, fresh corn, still available at the local farmers market, we just couldn’t resist trying our hands at some fresh corn chowder.

 - 1 teaspoon fresh thyme leaves

-1 Cook the bacon: Place butter and chopped bacon into a large, heavy-bottomed soup pot.
+1 Cook the bacon: Place butter and bacon into a large, heavy-bottomed soup pot.
 Heat on medium heat until the bacon renders its fat, 3-4 minutes.

 2 Add the onions, bell pepper, carrot, celery: Add the chopped onions, red bell pepper, and celery, lower the heat to medium low and cook until vegetables soften, about 5 minutes.